Related Events Listings

 20 - 22 July In the Shelter of Each Other the People Live annual conference of the National Justice & Peace Network exploring issues such as: How do we build a church and a society with the marginalised, the excluded and the most vulnerable at its heart?
 Speakers include: Rev Al Barrett, David McLoughlin, Sarah Teather and John Grogan MP.
 The conference will be chaired by Housing Justice.
 The Hayes Conference Centre, Swanwick, Derbyshire.
 For more information and a booking form, click here.

 3 October More than Belonging - the 2018 Germinate Conference will explore what it means for rural Christians to do more than belong to their churches and communities.
 Bringing together individuals, churches, agencies and networks involved in rural mission and ministry.
-Speakers: The Rt Revd Dr David Walker, Bishop of Manchester, Revd Claire Maxim, CEO, Germinate.
-With workshops on: using buildings for mission; rural Fresh Expressions; making the most of Rural Mission Sunday; effective Church Communications; ecumenical ministry; facilitating lay ministry; Messy Church.
+Speakers: Bishop David Walker, Revd Claire Maxim.
+Workshops on: using buildings for mission; rural Fresh Expressions; making the most of Rural Mission Sunday; effective Church Communications; ecumenical ministry; facilitating lay ministry; Messy Church.
 9.30 - 4, Coventry.
 Early bird ticket (before 30 June) £50.

 Please let us know of events you think the T4CG Community would like to hear about.